paulhibbitts/published-markdown-files/oeglobal26-session-guide.md

 In this hands-on session, you'll learn to publish and style Markdown pages in minutes.

+## 🎯 Learning Objectives

+After participating in this session, attendees will be able to:

+- Describe the key benefits of Markdown as a system-independent format for open content creation and reuse.
+- Use Docsify-This to instantly publish a Markdown file as a standalone, shareable web page with no server or technical infrastructure required.
+- Connect Docsify-This features to the 5 Rs of OER and identify how each design principle supports open education values in practice.

 ## 📍 Session Outline

 | What We're Doing | Join In |